LunaticHero-Cyber/DansMultiPro-Test/README.md

 **Node Version** v16.13.0

 ## Current limitation
-Only tested in Android Emulator (Android 10.0) have not been tested in iOS as windows cannot run `pod install` unfortunately
+- Only tested in Android Emulator (Android 10.0) have not been tested in iOS as windows cannot run `pod install` unfortunately
+- **State presistence** is still a new topic for me I would need to learn more on how to implement it properly

 ## How to start development